GSA-TTS/terraform-cloudgov/UPGRADING.md

 }
 ```

-### Clamav
+### ClamAV

-Clamav no longer sets up network policies between the clamav app and client apps.
+ClamAV no longer sets up network policies between the clamav app and client apps.
 It is the developer's responsibility to set this up to better handle circular dependencies between the various apps.

 ### cg_space